Unity of invention: More detailed description

-The term "distinct inventions" means here that related concepts (such as apparatus for charging the disclosed battery, an apparatus for getting electric power from the battery, a material to make an electrode for the battery) would be considered "distinct inventions" if they can be used not only in a combination with each other.
-An examplary language of restriction requirement is:
+An example of such restriction requirement is: the inventions as claimed are not connected in at least one of design, operation, or effect (e.g., can be made by, or used in, a materially different process) - i.e. alternative uses/methods.
+The term "distinct inventions" means here that related (i.e. not "independent") concepts (such as apparatus for charging the disclosed battery, an apparatus for discharging the battery, a material to make an electrode for the battery) would be considered "distinct inventions" if they can be used not only in a combination with each other.
+An example of such restriction requirement is: